 Out of this world.
-Its not what I expected, in terms of having people from all walks of life.
+It’s not what I expected, in terms of having people from all walks of life.
 We literally only had 9 days of marketing and sold out.
 Being Tina made me realize that being a woman and portraying certain characters of a woman isn’t easy.
 Lashes, heels, wigs, boobs ….LORDT!
 So it was an overwhelming but fun experience.

-Was it your first time in Drag?
+Was this your first time in Drag?